Pigtailed Laser Diode Mount

 Click to Enlarge

-The image above shows the locations of the STYLE and BYPASS jumper pins.
+Figure 2.3 The image shows the locations of the STYLE and BYPASS jumper pins.
 The STYLE jumper pin needs to be set for the pin style of the laser diode in use.
 The BYPASS jumper should only be set if the laser is modulated via the LD Driver input.
-Settings are outlined in the tables below.
+Settings are outlined in Tables 2.4 and 2.5.

 Laser Diode Connector